’Jackie Brown’ Is Still A Blast And Might Be Tarantino’s Best Work

 The time has come to talk about Jackie Brown.

-1. Jackie Brown (Pam Grier) is a flight attendant who finds herself facing charges for intent to distribute cocaine after federal authorities plant drugs on her.
+1. Jackie Brown (Pam Grier) is a flight attendant who finds herself facing charges for intent to distribute cocaine after federal authorities find drugs in an envelope she’s carrying.
 They want her boss, gun runner and fascinating beard-haver Ordell Robbie (Samuel L. Jackson), who has been using Jackie to smuggle $500,000 into America from Mexico $50,000 at a time.
 What follows is about two hours of subterfuge and doublecrosses, complete with shopping bag switcheroos and Kangol hats galore and a rapidly increasing body count.
 Just from a general story perspective, before we get to any of the rest of it (and we will get to a lot of it), that’s an excellent place to start.

 2. Also worth noting: The cast of Jackie Brown is pretty incredible.
 Grier and Jackson do a lot of the heavy lifting but there’s also a great performance by Robert Forster as bail bondsman and sweetheart Max Cherry, one of the many men who fall under Jackie’s spell during the movie.
 Michael Keaton is in there too as Ray Nicolette, a fast-talking federal agent who has just about the most Leather Jacket Energy you’ll ever see captured on film.
 Chris Tucker appears briefly and gives it the full Chris Tucker.
 Bridget Fonda pops up as a chatty stoner beach bum who chats her way into a bullet.
 It’s quite a ride.